IncideDigital/rvt2-docs/docs/rvt2/windows.md

 ### Job `windows.shellbags`

 Parse Shellbags in NTUSER.DAT or usrclass.dat hives.
 By default uses SBECmd.exe to parse.
 Windows environment is needed to execute it.
+Expects a path to Windows `Users` directory as an argument, in order to search for any NTUSER.DAT hive.

 #### Configurable parameters